Skip to main content

 Reasons to consider change

-Over recent years there have been many changes and improvements to education in Wales.
-We have a new national curriculum, there is greater teacher professional learning, we have new ways of supporting learners with Additional Learning Needs and many other changes.
-The one aspect that has not changed, or even been looked at before now, is a fundamental one: the way we structure the school year, terms, and holidays.
+Over recent years there have been many changes and improvements to education in Wales including a new curriculum, greater teacher professional learning, and new ways of supporting learners with Additional Learning Needs.
+However, the one aspect that has not changed, or even been looked at before now, is a fundamental one: the way we structure the school year, terms, and holidays.

 Possible changes

-We will look at the system as a whole and see how we can better support the teaching profession in planning and managing workload, while helping address the learning loss and effects on the wellbeing of learners and staff, that the profession tells us comes from a long summer and uneven terms.
+We are looking at the system as a whole to see how we can better support the teaching profession in planning and managing workload, while helping address the learning loss and effects on the wellbeing of learners and staff, that the profession tells us comes from a long summer and uneven terms.

 Things that won’t change

-Reforming the school year is not about reducing school holidays; there will be no changes to the overall number of holidays for learners and teachers.
+Reforming the school year is not about reducing school breaks; there will be no changes to the overall amount of breaks for learners and teachers.
 The Welsh Government wants to look at how we distribute the same number of holidays across the year.

-In addition, we have a commitment that the summer holiday will be at least four weeks in length.
+In addition, we have a commitment that the summer break will be at least four weeks in length.

 Tourism, childcare and other sectors

 The Welsh Government is engaging with the workers and employers from sectors outside of education.
-The primary objectives of reforming the school year are to address disadvantage, narrow educational inequalities, support learner and staff wellbeing and bring the school calendar more in line with contemporary life.
-It is important to recognise it is an education reform.
+The primary objectives of the work is to address disadvantage, narrow educational inequalities, support learner and staff wellbeing and bring the school calendar more in line with contemporary life.
+It is important to recognise it is an education policy.
 It is also important that the wider potential impact, opportunities, and benefits of any changes are shared and understood.

 Different term dates across the UK